 For whatever reason each of our children has at the age of 3 decided that they no longer want to or need a nap any longer.
 We have persevered over that hump every time and after some adjustments if necessary (which is not always necessary, but simply an attitude adjustment is required *wink*) that child continues napping through age 5.
 If we determine after at least a few weeks that a child simply does not need as much sleep as they used to, then we take some sleep off of their night time like I mentioned above to enable them to need that 2-hour afternoon nap.
 And I explain to that 3-year-old that sometimes kids feel like they don't want to nap any more when they are 3, but it's time to lie down now anyway because all Shupe kids get to nap until they turn 6. *smile*

-Before adjusting a child's night time sleep we wait a few weeks or more to make sure something else isn't causing the problem.
-We consider if they're just in a phase, are having teething pain that's keeping them awake, are being tempted by something in the room to be up (such as toys), that they're the right temperature while they sleep, that they don't have to go potty or that they don't have pooey pants (or need to) regularly right when it's time to sleep.
-If there appears to be no cause to their lack of sleep, then we'll adjust their night time in order to help them nap.
+Before adjusting a child's night time sleep we would wait a few weeks or more to make sure something else isn't causing the problem.
+We considered if they're just in a phase, were they having teething pain that was keeping them awake, or being tempted by something in the room to be up (such as toys), were they the right temperature while they sleept, that they didn't have to go potty or that they didn't have pooey pants (or need to) regularly right when it was time to sleep.
+If there appeared to be no cause to their lack of sleep, then we'll adjust their night time in order to help them nap.

 It's important that a child needs a nap if we expect them to have one.
 And they generally need to be given that time 7 days a week.
 Of course after about age 3 the children could miss a nap here and there if they absolutely need to for an event such as a wedding, or a party; but only for one day or maybe two before they start to have a "melt down." *chuckle*